abhchennagiri/octopaul/README.md

 # octopaul
-A tool for improved price prediction of various commodities, flights and hotels
+A tool for price prediction of various products on Amazon by studying price variations over time.

 INSTALLATION: